2024Activity reportProject-TeamSYCOMORES

 Then, we propose a methodology based on Integer Linear Programming, for allocating the subtasks on the cores using partitioned preemptive EDF, so to reduce the cost of communication between subtasks allocated to different cores.
 Then, we propose a method based on Evolutionary Programming, that allocates the intermediated deadlines to the subtasks so to respect the precedence constraints and the end-to-end deadline.

 This work has been presented in the last chapter of the thesis of Ikram Senoussaoui.
-It has also been submitted to the Journal of Systems Architectures where it is now under major revision.
+She defended succesfully in December 2023.
+The same work has been published in the Journal Of System Architecture 12.

 Participants: Giuseppe Lipari, Ikram Senoussaoui.